hobbydigital/akari/README.md

 ## The Akari Agenda

-The Akari uses [modern hardware][1], running a bespoke [Apex Linux distibution][2] that is derived from Raspbian Lite.
-However, the system's peripherals are fully standardized (a feature we named *holistic standardization*), and the operating system has been extended to support a more traditional paradigm (a feature we named *holistic wizardry*).
+The Akari uses [modern hardware][1], running [Apex][2], a Linux distibution that is derived from Raspbian Lite.
+However, the peripherals are fully standardized (a feature we named *holistic standardization*), and the operating system has been extended to support a more traditional paradigm (a feature we named *holistic wizardry*).

 Instead of manufacturing the system, the project takes some inspiration from fantasy consoles (like *PICO-8* and *TIC-80*), and instead defines an idealized fictional microcomputer, with specs that make it easy and affordable for anyone to cobble together a fully compatible clone from readily available components (in real life).

-We could have just said that each clone is a clone of all the other clones, but, having a fictional company behind our fictional microcomputer allows us to have fun creating lore and a brand, and gives the community something tangible to indentify with - to put on a sticker.
-This side of the project will be developed openly in the wiki just like the other documentation, so anybody can open an issue and make a contribution.
+We could have just said that each clone is a clone of all the other clones, but having a fictional company behind our fictional microcomputer allows us to have fun creating lore and a brand, and gives the community something tangible to indentify with - to put on a sticker.
+The backstory will be developed openly, so anyone can open an issue and make a contribution.

 ## Holistic Standardization

 The [Akari Hardware Specification][1] aims to be as flexible as possible, while still guaranteeing that anything developed by one person will work the same way for every other member of the community.
-In simple terms, we specify the board (the *RaspberryPi 3 Model B+*), the resolution of the monitor (1080p), the keyboard layout (ANSI US) and the gamepads (one to four 8BitDo *SN30 Pro* or *SF30 Pro* controllers).

-**Note:** The spec is only designed to provide a common baseline that the community
+In simple terms, we specify the board (the *RaspberryPi 3 Model B+*), the resolution of the monitor (1080p), the keyboard layout (ANSI US) and the gamepads (*SN30 Pro* or *SF30 Pro* controllers from 8BitDo).

 ## Holistic Wizardry